ReactiveMongo/reactivemongo-site/releases/0.12/documentation/advanced-topics/collection-api.md

 }
 {% endhighlight %}

-All collections implementations must mix this trait in.
+All the collection implementations must mix this trait in.
 They also provide implicit objects of type `CollectionProducer` that make new (specialized) instances of them.
 Since `db.collection()` is parametrized with `C <: Collection` and accepts an implicit `CollectionProducer[C]`, the returned instance of collection can be inferred to the right type if there is only one producer in the implicit scope, which is a typical situation.

 {% highlight scala %}
 package simplifiedapi